Skip to main content

 Criterion (iv): Outstanding architectural/technological ensemble

-Angkor Wat exemplifies outstanding architectural achievement through its perfectly proportioned five-tower design representing Mount Meru cosmology, innovative temple-mountain construction techniques, extensive bas-relief programmes, and harmonious integration with landscape demonstrating supreme Khmer architectural and engineering mastery.
+Angkor Wat exemplifies outstanding architectural achievement through its perfectly proportioned five-tower design representing Mount Meru cosmology, innovative temple-mountain construction techniques, extensive bas-relief programs, and harmonious integration with landscape demonstrating supreme Khmer architectural and engineering mastery.

 Image & Content Attribution